 What Is A Jumbo Loan?

 A jumbo loan is a conventional (not government-insured) mortgage loan that exceeds the conforming size limit for sale to Fannie Mae and Freddie Mac, the two government-sponsored enterprises (GSEs) that buy and sell bundled mortgage loans.
 These limits vary by county.
-For most counties in the Bay Area, the 2021 conforming loan limit is $822,375, so any loan amount that is greater than $822,375 is considered a jumbo loan.
-Individual counties like Solano County and San Joaquin county, have lower jumbo loan limits.
+For most counties in the Bay Area, the 2021 conforming loan limit is $822,375.
+Any loan that exceeds $822,375 is considered a jumbo loan.
+Individual counties such as Solano County and San Joaquin county have lower jumbo loan limits.

-What Is The Specific Jumbo Loan Amount In California?
+What Is The Specific Jumbo Loan Amount And Limit In California?

-We’ve linked to the conforming loan limits for single-family homes across different counties across California where you can look up what the loan limit is in your county.
+Here we have linked to the conforming loan limits for different counties across California.
+This link will allow you to look up the specific loan limit for your county.

-In general, mortgage qualification criteria can be stricter for jumbo loans simply because of the higher risk associated with the larger loan amount.
-Borrowers looking for homes that will require larger mortgages should have good credit, stable income, and a manageable level of debt.
+In general, the mortgage qualification criteria is much stricter for jumbo loans simply because of the higher risk associated with the larger loan amount.
+Borrowers looking for homes that will require larger mortgages should have good credit, stable income, ample reserves and a manageable level of debt.

 How Jumbo Loans Relate To Home Prices

-As you may have concluded, jumbo non-conforming loans are mostly used by those purchasing higher-end or “luxury” properties.
+Jumbo loans are mostly used by those purchasing higher-end or “luxury” properties.
 By design, conforming loan limits are usually set higher than the median home price within a particular county.
-In theory, this gives homebuyers plenty of properties to choose from without venturing into the jumbo mortgage realm.
+In theory, this gives homebuyers plenty of properties to choose from without the need for a jumbo loan.

-In Alameda County, where desirable cities like Oakland and Berkeley are located, the median home value was around $943,675 in November of 2020, according to Zillow.
-However, the conforming loan limit for the county is currently $822,375.
+In Alameda County, where desirable cities like Oakland and Berkeley are located, the median home value was around $944k in November of 2020, according to Zillow.
+The conforming loan limit for the county is currently $822,375.
 The down payment amount will determine whether or not a borrower is eligible for conventional financing or would need to apply for jumbo financing.

 If you’re thinking about obtaining jumbo financing or have additional questions about what loan products you may qualify for, you can reach our team here, by phone at (855) 855-4491, or by email at firstname.lastname@example.org.